-For any new contracts entered into on or after January 1, 2019, the Bank considers whether a contract is, or contains, a lease.
+The Bank considers whether a contract is, or contains, a lease.
 A lease is defined as a contract, or part of a contract, that conveys the right to use an asset (the underlying asset) for a period of time in exchange for consideration.
 To apply this definition, the Bank assesses whether the contract meets three key evaluations which are whether: